jupyter/enhancement-proposals/29-jep-process/README.md

 3. A *Shepherd* is identified to see the process through.
 (Shepherds are assigned on a round-robin basis from a set of interested engaged volunteers).
 4. A number is assigned to the JEP to track it through the rest of the process.

 Outcome:

-The Shepard decides if the JEP criteria have been met.
+The Shepherd decides if the JEP criteria have been met.

 - *It's a JEP!
 Please create a new PR with the JEP contents using template X.  On that basis, you can resolve this issue unless you have further questions.*
 - It’s not a JEP.
 (Provide reasons and close the issue.)